jraillard/gitrdone/doc/step3_collaboration_essentials.md

 Select whether HTTPS / SSH as you did previously and copy the URL.

 At this point you have two options :

 :one: Clone the repo in the common way using git commands

-  &rarr; Open a terminal in a folder where you want to clone the repo and run the command `git clone <remoteUrl>`
+  &rarr; Open a terminal in a folder where you want to clone the repo and run the command `git clone <remoteUrl>`.

 :two: Clone the repo using Fork GUI
   - On the left-top corner click on **File / Clone**